Smugglers Cottage is a beautiful property in a beautiful location just a mile inland from the stunning Jurassic Coast at Branscombe in east Devon.

 There is a stunning terrace for al fresco meals and simply relaxing in beautiful surroundings.

 What a peaceful place to sit and relax.
-With the pond in front of you and the valley stretching away down the hill.
+With the pond in front of you (please take care with children) and the valley stretching away down the hill.

 The terrace has spectacular views and is the perfect place to get into holiday mood.